Joint Diffusion for Universal Hand-Object Grasp Generation: Method

-Also, we train the model to learn the object-conditioned grasp generation.
-In this situation, the object latent code is given and fixed as $\mbz_0^O$ and we set $t_O =0$ indicating that the object part is noise-free and serves as a condition to derive the marginal distribution now.
-We now train with the loss
+where $\mathcal{D}_{HOI}$ is the distribution of the HOI datasets~\citep{taheri2020grab,yang2022oakink}.
+We also train the model to learn the object-conditioned grasp generation.
+Given an object latent code $\mbz_0^O$, we set $t_O =0$ indicating that the object part is noise-free and serves as a condition to derive the marginal distribution.
+The object-conditioned generation loss is thus